gSchool/pixel-art-maker/README.md

 ### Deployment

-Review the following articles on the Surge platform and then deploy your website.
+Review the following articles on the Surge platform and then deploy your website to production.

 - [Getting started with Surge](http://surge.sh/help/getting-started-with-surge)
 - [Remembering a domain](http://surge.sh/help/remembering-a-domain)

 A good domain name for this project is `USERNAME-pixel-art-maker.surge.sh` where `USERNAME` is your GitHub username in all **lowercase** letters.
 Once deployed and everything works as you expect, copy the URL to your site and paste it below.

-PASTE YOUR SURGE URL HERE
+PASTE YOUR PRODUCTION URL HERE